ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

   article](https://smallstep.com/blog/command-line-secrets/) may be a good starting point.

-If you have any comment or suggestion, feel free to share it by opening a PR for [this article](https://github.com/ramigs/ramigs.dev/blob/master/src/site/posts/2021-06-12-automating-database-backups.md).
+Feel free to share any comment or suggestion by opening a PR on [this article](https://github.com/ramigs/ramigs.dev/blob/master/src/site/posts/2021-06-12-automating-database-backups.md).